-Chart 2 shows the scope of alleged issues dealt with in the 2019/2021 ear.
+Chart 2 shows the scope of alleged issues dealt with in the 2020/2021 year.
 The categories of complaint are those employed by RSPCA inspectorates nation-wide, and they do not always directly align to a single section/regulation of Tasmanian legislation.

-DPIPWE data is not included in this chart.
-However, given the majority of matters come through RSPCA to DPIPWE, the relative proportions of types of matter are reasonably representative.
+DNRET data is not included in this chart.
+However, given most matters come through RSPCA to DNRET, the relative proportions of types of matter are reasonably representative.

-Chart 2: Alleged animal welfare issues 2019/2020
+Chart 2: Alleged animal welfare issues 2020/2021

-The next chart shows that the majority of outcomes were dealt with at the 'lower' end of the compliance spectrum.
+The next chart shows that most outcomes were dealt with at the 'lower' end of the compliance spectrum.
 Outcomes classified as 'other' might be reports where no issue existed, or where compliance was successfully achieved without penalty.
 Obviously, this data reflects only situations where formal reports were made.
-It also is restricted to outcomes achieved within the reporting period (ie matters ongoing past 30 June 2020 are not included).
+It also is restricted to outcomes achieved within the reporting period (ie matters ongoing past 30 June 2021 are not included).

-Chart 3: Outcomes of animal welfare reports 2019/2020
+Chart 3: Outcomes of animal welfare reports 2020/2021

-Chart 4 shows that species that attracted the largest number of complaints related to dogs, with cats being the next largest category.
+The largest number of complaints related to dogs, with cats being the next largest category.

-Chart 4: Animal welfare reports by species 2019/2020
+Chart 4: Animal welfare reports by species 2020/2021

 Chart 5 shows locations of reports received.
-It is not an indication of outcome, i.e. proven offence, or of species involved.
+It is not an indication of outcome, ie proven offence, or of species involved.

-Chart 5: Animal welfare reports by location 2019/2020
+Chart 5: Animal welfare reports by location 2020/2021

-5. Budget initiatives
+4. Budget initiatives